funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

-# Integrating with a angular app
+# Integrating with an Angular App

-## GitHub repo
+## GitHub Repo

-A full react code integration example can be seen [here](https://github.com/funfair-tech/wallet-angular-integration-sample)
+A full React code integration example can be seen [here](https://github.com/funfair-tech/wallet-angular-integration-sample).

 ## HTTPS

-Your domain must ALWAYS run `https` when pointing to the wallet else it will be rejected.
-This is also required on local development.
+Your domain must ALWAYS run on `https` when pointing to the Wallet, otherwise it will be rejected.
+This is also required for local development.

-### Setup https on localhost
+### Set Up HTTPS on localhost

-Firstly please grab the `ssl` folder with all the files from [here](https://github.com/funfair-tech/wallet-angular-integration-sample/tree/master/ssl) and drop it into the root of your project.
+Firstly, please grab the `ssl` folder with all the files from [here](https://github.com/funfair-tech/wallet-angular-integration-sample/tree/master/ssl) and drop it into the root of your project.

-Then edit your `start` script in the package.json to pass in `ssl` and `ssl-cert` as parameters, example below:
+Then edit your `start` script in the package.json to pass in `ssl` and `ssl-cert` as parameters - example below:

 ```js
  ng serve --ssl true --ssl-cert \"ssl/server.crt\" --ssl-key \"ssl/server.key\"
 ```

-You will need to install the https cert as shown below:
+You will need to install the HTTPS cert as shown below:

 :::: tabs :options="{ useUrlFragment: false }"